-In addition to Walgreens' beneficial ownership of approximately 20.7% of our common stock, our third amended and restated certificate of incorporation contains provisions that could make it more difficult for a third party to acquire us, even if doing so might be beneficial to our stockholders.
-Among other things:
+Our third amended and restated certificate of incorporation contains provisions that could make it more difficult for a third party to acquire us, even if doing so might be beneficial to our stockholders.
+Among other things, these provisions:

-- these provisions allow us to authorize the issuance of undesignated preferred stock, the terms of which may be established and the shares of which may be issued without stockholder approval, and which may include supermajority voting, special approval, dividend, or other rights or preferences superior to the rights of stockholders; - these provisions provide that directors may be removed with or without cause only by the affirmative vote of holders of at least 66 2/3% in voting power of all the then-outstanding vote thereon, voting together as a single class; - these provisions prohibit stockholder action by written consent; and - these provisions provide that any amendment, alteration, rescission or repeal of our bylaws or certificate of incorporation by our stockholders will require the affirmative vote of the holders of at least 66 2/3% in voting power of all the then-outstanding shares of our stock entitled to vote thereon, voting together as a single class.
+- allow us to authorize the issuance of undesignated preferred stock, the terms of which may be established and the shares of which may be issued without stockholder approval, and which may include supermajority voting, special approval, dividend, or other rights or preferences superior to the rights of stockholders; - provide that directors may be removed with or without cause only by the affirmative vote of holders of at least 66 2/3% of the voting power of all the then-outstanding shares of our stock entitled to vote thereon, voting together as a single class; - prohibit stockholder action by written consent; and - provide that any amendment, alteration, rescission or repeal of our bylaws or certificate of incorporation by our stockholders will require the affirmative vote of the holders of at least 66 2/3% of the voting power of all the then-outstanding shares of our stock entitled to vote thereon, voting together as a single class.

-These and other provisions in our certificate of incorporation, bylaws and Delaware law could make it more difficult for shareholders or potential acquirers to obtain control of our Board or initiate actions that are opposed by our then-current Board, including delay or impede a merger, tender offer or proxy contest involving our company.
+These and other provisions in our certificate of incorporation, bylaws and Delaware law could make it more difficult for shareholders or potential acquirers to obtain control of our Board of Directors or initiate actions that are opposed by our then-current Board, including delay or impede a merger, tender offer or proxy contest involving the Company.
 The existence of these provisions could negatively affect the price of our common stock and limit opportunities to realize value in a corporate transaction.

-Moreover, Section 203 of the General Corporation Law of the State of Delaware ("DGCL") may discourage, delay, or prevent a change of control of our company.
-Section 203 imposes certain restrictions on mergers, business combinations, and other transactions between us and holders of 15% or more of our common stock.
+Moreover, Section 203 of the Delaware General Corporation Law ("DGCL") may discourage, delay, or prevent a change of control of the Company.
+Section 203 of the DGCL imposes certain restrictions on mergers, business combinations, and other transactions between us and holders of 15% or more of our common stock.